vimaleshn98/DevOpsReadme/RAEDME.md

 # Merge Tool
 It shows 3 panes

 1st : whats changed in local

 2nd : what was the base version

 3rd : what was changed in the remote branch

-And below it shows to edit the file in insert mode delete the HEAD >>>> and sha1 numbers and resolve the conflict manually then exit the editor and 3 panes then commit the same in the terminal then push to remote
+And below it shows to edit the file

+In insert mode delete the HEAD >>>> and sha1 numbers and resolve the conflict manually

+Then exit the editor and 3 panes

+Then commit the same in the terminal

+Then push to remote

 # About Maven
 POM : Project Object Model